msaari/18sh/readme.md

 If you try to sell more than you have, 18SH will sell to zero.

 ### GIVE
-	<player> give <amount>
+	<player|company> give <amount>

-Gives the specified amount of cash to the player.
+Gives the specified amount of cash to the player or company.
+Company must be floated before its cash can be handled (see `float` below).

 ### TAKE
-	<player> take <amount>
+	<player|company> take <amount>

-Takes the specified amount of cash from the player.
+Takes the specified amount of cash from the player or company.
+Company must be floated before its cash can be handled (see `float` below).

 ### DIVIDENDS
 	<company> dividends <number|previous>